marek5050/marek5050.github.io/_posts/2018-02-01-Updating_the_chaincode.md

 ---
 layout: post
 title: "Fabric: Adding new functionality to the blockchain network"
-subtitle:  " maybe we need a version 2. of our todo app"
+subtitle: "maybe we need a version 2 of our todo app"
 date: 2018-02-01
 categories: fabric
 status: publish
 ---